 However, paper benefits administration isn’t just more time-consuming for HR—employees and brokers feel the burden as well.
-Benefits software speeds this process for everyone involved.
+Benefit platforms speed up this process for everyone involved.

 Convenience & Satisfaction

-Online benefits administration allows employers, employees, and other stakeholders to access benefit information at any time and from any place.
+Online benefits administration allows employers, employees, and other stakeholders to access benefits plan information at any time and from any place.
 This empowers employees to include others in the decision-making process, update their own benefits when qualifying life events occur, and even answer their own questions.

 At any given time, an employer can monitor and track the progress of their open enrollment from one teammate to the next.

-By implementing a software solution for benefits administration, HR will see significant advantages immediately.
+By implementing a software solution for benefits administrative systems, HR will see significant advantages immediately and save time on the enrollment process.
 With this shift, HR teams can spend more time on key and high-value tasks competencies instead of hour after hour shuffling through administrative paperwork and answering repetitive questions.

 There’s more to finding the right employee benefits software than simply selecting the option that best fits your team’s budget.
 Use the following eight steps to select the best employee benefits platform for your organization: